Claude Nau: Cipher codes and the Babington Plot

 Nau and another secretary Gilbert Curle were arrested at Chartley in 1586.
 They were escorted to London by Thomas Gorges.
 He seems to have lived comfortably with the family of Francis Walsingham in London.
+Nau was watched or supervised by a man called Anthony Hall, a Mr Mills, and John Allen.
+Allen was later accused of allowing Nau to correspond with Bess Pierrepont.
+Elizabeth I considered that neither Nau or Curle were so desperate that they might kill themselves.

 Jérôme Pasquier, a servant who coded Mary's letters, was also arrested.
 Pasquier was questioned in the Tower of London about the Babington Plot and the writing of cipher codes in Mary's household.
 He told Thomas Phelippes that Nau kept the alphabets and cipher keys.
 Pasquier usually did his cipher work in Nau's chamber.
 Mary kept the letters in cipher herself.

-Francis Walsingham sent news to the Scottish Court in September 1586 that Mary was to be moved to Fotheringhay, and that "the matters whereof she is guilty are already so plain and manifest (being also confessed by her two secretaries), as it is thought, they shall required no long debating".
+Nau was accused of deciphering a letter from Anthony Babington and composing a reply from Mary (by discussion and dictation) which Gilbert Curle translated into English.
+Francis Walsingham sent news to the Scottish Court in September 1586 that Mary was to be moved to Fotheringhay, and that "the matters whereof she is guilty are already so plain and manifest (being also confessed by her two secretaries), as it is thought, they shall require no long debating".

+During his questioning, Nau said that Mary was averse to plans to invade England and replace Elizabeth, known as the "Enterprise", considering that she might have to renounce her claim to the throne in favour of her son James VI, or that neither she or her son would gain the English throne.
+Nau claimed Mary only wished to intervene or interfere in Scotland.
+Nau said he deciphered one or more incoming letters from Babington and had advised Mary not to reply and thus incriminate herself, and then reluctantly made a French draft which Curle translated into English and ciphered.

-After Mary's execution Nau returned to France where he was exonerated from accusations of treachery to Mary by the King and the Duke of Guise.
+Mary thought that her secretaries, Nau and Curle, and the clerk Pasquier, had betrayed her during their questioning, and she altered her will.
+After Mary's execution, Nau returned to France where he was exonerated from accusations of treachery to Mary by the King and the Duke of Guise.

+In 1605, Nau wrote to James VI and I. He suggested that Mary was not guilty because she had no freedom of action.
+He said he had tried not to prejudice Mary during his questioning by Cecil and Walsingham.
+He had not taken any bribes from Elizabeth, and the only gift he had from her was her portrait in miniature or in cameo framed in ebony, which he was given in November 1585.
+Nau gave this portrait to Mary.